Chinese painting: Sui, Tang and Five dynasties (581–979)

 During the Tang dynasty, figure painting flourished at the royal court.
 Artists such as Zhou Fang depicted the splendor of court life in paintings of emperors, palace ladies, and imperial horses.
 Figure painting reached the height of elegant realism in the art of the court of Southern Tang (937–975).

 Most of the Tang artists outlined figures with fine black lines and used brilliant color and elaborate detail.
 However, one Tang artist, the master Wu Daozi, used only black ink and freely painted brushstrokes to create ink paintings that were so exciting that crowds gathered to watch him work.
 From his time on, ink paintings were no longer thought to be preliminary sketches or outlines to be filled in with color.
 Instead, they were valued as finished works of art.

-Beginning in the Tang Dynasty, many paintings were landscapes, often shanshui (山水, "mountain water") paintings.
+Beginning in the Tang dynasty, many paintings were landscapes, often shanshui (山水, "mountain water") paintings.
 In these landscapes, monochromatic and sparse (a style that is collectively called shuimohua), the purpose was not to reproduce the appearance of nature exactly (realism) but rather to grasp an emotion or atmosphere, as if catching the "rhythm" of nature.

+A considerable amount of literary and documentary information about Tang painting has survived, but very few works, especially of the highest quality.
+A walled-up cave in the Mogao Caves complex at Dunhuang was discovered by Sir Aurel Stein, which contained a vast haul, mostly of Buddhist writings, but also some banners and paintings, making much the largest group of paintings on silk to survive.
+These are now in the British Museum and elsewhere.
+They are not of court quality, but show a variety of styles, including those with influences from further west.
+As with sculpture, other survivals showing Tang style are in Japan, though the most important, at Nara, was very largely destroyed in a fire in 1949.

+The rock-cut cave complexes and royal tombs also contain many wall-paintings.
+Court painting mostly survives in what are certainly or arguably copies from much later.